tirgei/MpesaDaraja/README.md

 2. A firebase assistant pane will open from the right.
 3. Click on 'Authentication' then connect to firebase, the authentication dependency will be added

+##### Update
+You can check the firebase functions repo here: https://github.com/tirgei/mpesa-daraja-functions

 ## Getting started
 Create a Kotlin object named 'Constants' to hold the variables.